 Agreement among the community and developers over which direction the protocol should be developed, and how miners should choose to include transactions.
 This is often aligned with Miner/Nakamoto Consensus, but at times can differ, leading to interesting contentious forks.

 3. | nakamoto consensus

-One of the core rules which make Proof of Work (PoW) chains work and give them security.
-Nakamoto Consensus is a rule where miners follow the chain with the most accumulated Proof of Work (PoW) at any given moment, on a given ruleset.
+One of the core rules ideas which make Proof of Work (PoW) blockchains work and give them security.
+Nakamoto Consensus is a rule where miners follow the chain with the most accumulated Proof of Work (PoW) at any given moment, for a given ruleset.

-This simple idea allows the blockchain to function in a decentralized, trustless way as it provides incentivize for miners to cooperate and act honestly; building upon the same ledger as the rest of the network.
+This simple idea allows the blockchain to function in a decentralized, trustless way as miners are incentivized to cooperate and act honestly; building upon the same ledger as the rest of the network instead of splitting off.

 Miners come across this situation commonly in two situations.

-A miner tries to mine a double spend transaction in a block against the rest of the network.
-Unless the miner is able to accumulate more proof of work than the entirety of the network combined, the honest chain will grow quicker than the dishonest way, forcing the miner to continue wasting resources, or to join the longest chain and act honestly, indirectly punishing the dishonest miner for going against Nakamoto Consensus.
+A miner tries to mine a double-spend transaction in a block against the rest of the network.
+Unless the miner is able to accumulate more proof of work than all the other miners combined, the honest chain will grow faster than the dishonest chain, forcing the miner to either waste resources mining their minority chain, or join the longest chain and act honestly.

 Indirectly punishing the dishonest miner for violating Nakamoto Consensus as they don't keep the block reward for their now re-orged block.